 Chapter Name: Synthetic Fibres and Plastics

-Activity Name: How strong is nylon? in Synthetic Fibres and Plastics
+Activity Name: Identify household articles made up of natural and synthetic fibres in Synthetic Fibres and Plastics

 Step by Step Procedure: